 R. C. Sproul was an advocate for unaided human reason as a test for truth.
 Cornelius Van Til advocated for Scripture as the only test for truth in spiritual and metaphysical matters.
 Sproul says man is the starting point in establishing epistemology.
 Van Til said God is.
-Sproul argued, we must start with ourselves rather than God...It is logically impossible for us to start with God for we cannot affirm God without assuming logic.25 the central concern of a truly biblical apologetic method is...to show that without presupposing the Christian worldview, all of man's reasoning, experience, interpretation, etc., is unintelligible.
-Only the transcendent revelation of God can provide the philosophically necessary preconditions for logic, science, morality, etc., in which case those who oppose the faith are reduced to utter foolishness and intellectually have nowhere to stand in objecting to Christianity's truth-claims.27
+Sproul argued, we must start with ourselves rather than God...It is logically impossible for us to start with God for we cannot affirm God without assuming logic.

-Geisler agreed with Sproul and said categorically, "logic is prior to God in the order of knowing (epistemologically)."26 Van Til said just the opposite:
+Geisler agreed with Sproul and said categorically, "logic is prior to God in the order of knowing (epistemologically)."
+Van Til said just the opposite: